 - iShares Global Clean Energy ETF (ICLN)

-Investors should carefully consider the components of these ETFs before investing in them.
-For example, some alternative energy portfolios might be heavily weighted in solar, while others may be concentrated in a single country like China.
-These elements are important to consider since they may expose an investor to specific risk factors that they may not expect when investing in what appears to be a broad-based alternative energy fund.
+Think carefully about the components of these ETFs before investing in them.
+Some alternative energy portfolios might be weighted in solar.
+Others may be concentrated in a single country like China.
+These elements can expose you to certain risk factors that you may not expect in what appears to be a broad-based alternative energy fund.

 Investing in Bonds

-Investors have many options beyond equities when it comes to investing in alternative energy projects, including a growing array of clean energy bonds.
-In some cases, these bonds are issued by companies looking to complete alternative energy projects through municipalities or other sources.
-In other cases, these bonds are issued by alternative energy consulting firms looking to cost-effectively raise capital to finance projects.
+You have many options beyond equities when it comes to investing in alternative energy projects.
+This includes a growing array of clean energy bonds.
+Some of these bonds are issued by companies looking to complete alternative energy projects through municipalities or other sources.
+Others are issued by alternative energy consulting firms that are looking to raise capital cost-effectively to finance projects.

-SolarCity is the most popular example of solar-backed bonds.
-Individual investors can purchase these bonds through the company’s website or their brokerage firm, with each bond backed by tangible solar energy installations.
-These bonds are similar to traditional bonds in that they make regular interest payments and mature at a certain date, but purchasing them helps improve the affordability of solar installations throughout the United States.
+SolarCity is among the most popular of solar-backed bonds.
+You can purchase these bonds through the company’s website or its brokerage firm.
+Each bond is backed by tangible solar energy installations.
+They're similar to traditional bonds in that they make regular interest payments and mature at a certain date, but purchasing them helps improve the affordability of solar installations throughout the U.S.

-On a global level, investors can purchase bonds in a number of alternative energy companies as an alternative to purchasing equity.
-Bonds may be preferable in many cases because they provide a lower default risk since they have preferential rights to a company’s assets.
+You can purchase bonds in a number of alternative energy companies on a global level as an option to purchasing equity.
+Bonds may be preferable in many cases.
+For example, they provide a lower default risk.
+They have preferential rights to a company’s assets.

 The Bottom Line

-The global renewable energy sector is expected to see ongoing growth as governments push to meet new mandates.
-While the industry has experienced volatility in the past, investors can purchase clean energy ETFs as a way to diversify their exposure and reduce risk.
-Clean energy bonds may also be an attractive option to reduce the risk of default and generate predictable returns over time.
+The global renewable energy sector is expected to see ongoing growth as governments push to meet updated mandates.
+The industry has experienced some ups and downs in the past, but you can purchase clean energy ETFs as a way to diversify your exposure and reduce risk.
+Clean energy bonds may also be a nice option to reduce the risk of default and generate predictable returns over time.